KylePFisher/CIST2100/T4/keyPartners.md

   Asurion will help overall with lowering the costs of fixing our devices.
 The key activities that these companies interact with mainly has to do with the management of our laptop inventory as a whole as we will likely have constant issues to deal with.
 * Community Colleges / Universities around Omaha (MCC, UNO)
+  * Our final group of partners are universities.
+If we can get a university/college to work with our business, it would help us massively to reach the students of that university/college.
+This would be influential in our key processes by helping students know about our service.
+Partnering with these institutions would lower our costs heavily as we will not have to do as much on the groundwork to let students know about Laptops for Students.